Back to California

 Kinship Family Approval

-This law requires counties to adopt a kinship family approval process by January 1, 2028, for relatives and nonrelative extended family members who want to provide care for children in foster care.
+This law requires counties to adopt a kinship family approval process by January 1, 2028, and expands court authority to place children with nonrelative extended family members in emergencies.

 What This Bill Does

-• Requires the State Department of Social Services to adopt a kinship family approval process by January 1, 2028, for relatives, nonrelative extended family members, and Indian child extended family members.
+• Requires the State Department of Social Services to adopt a kinship family approval process for relatives, nonrelative extended family members, and Indian child extended family members by January 1, 2028.

-• Making personal identifying information, evaluation reports, and court proceedings related to kinship families confidential unless specified otherwise.
+• Makes personal identifying information and court proceedings related to kinship families confidential under certain conditions.

 Who It Names or Affects